apache/druid/docs/ingestion/data-management.md

 }
 ```

-If `markAsUnused` is true, the kill task will first mark any segments within the specified interval as unused, before deleting the unused segments within the interval.
+If `markAsUnused` is true (default is false), the kill task will first mark any segments within the specified interval as unused, before deleting the unused segments within the interval.

+**WARNING!** The kill task permanently removes all information about the affected segments from the metadata store and deep storage.
+These segments cannot be recovered after the kill task runs, this operation cannot be undone.

 ## Retention